 Pivoting: Chats About Careers in Architecture

-Join us Tuesday, February 2nd, on Instagram Live for a one-on-one conversation about working in the arts and architecture with Kate Aoki, AIA.
-Follow us on Instagram at @AIADallas to be notified when we go live!
+Join us Tuesday, August 3rd, on Instagram Live for a one-on-one conversation about working for a culture institution with Florence Tang, Assoc.
+AIA on Instagram at @AIADallas to be notified when we go live!

 About Pivoting: Chats About Architecture Careers

 When considering an education or career in architecture, you traditionally think of the resulting career path as a linear one – working in a design firm and advancing with gained experience.
 There are, however, myriad opportunities for professionals with a degree in architecture who possess abilities to see the big picture, create options for complex opportunities within and beyond the built environment, and utilize creative problem-solving and design thinking skills that can translate well into other professions.
 On the first and third Tuesday of each month at noon, please join Zaida Basora, FAIA, AIA Dallas Executive Director, for this “one-on-one” series of conversations with those who have made the leap to a successful alternative career path with their architecture background.

 In partnership with the Architecture and Design Exchange